langmead-lab/monorail-external/README.md

 ```/bin/bash run_monorail_container_local.sh my_local_run local hg38 20 /path/to/first_read_mates.fastq.gz /path/to/second_read_mates.fastq.gz```

 This will startup a container, attempt to hardlink the fastq filepaths into a temp directory, and process them using up to 20 CPUs/cores.

+Important: the script assumes that the input fastq files reside on the same filesystem as where the working directory is, this is required for the container to be able to access the files as the script *hardlinks* them for access by the container (the container can't follow symlinks).

 The 2nd mates file path is optional as is the gzip compression.
 The pipeline uses the `.gz` extension to figure out if gzip compression is being used or not.